Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

-The growth of frame layers is carefully designed so that it is guaranteed to proceed until all external openings to concavities of $\alpha$ have been filled in by partially completed layers, resulting in layers which are more and more rectangular, and eventually an exactly rectangular layer.
+The growth of frame layers is carefully designed so that they are guaranteed to proceed until all external openings to concavities of $\alpha$ have been filled in by partially completed layers, resulting in layers which are more and more rectangular, and eventually an exactly rectangular layer.
 At this point, and only at this point, we are guaranteed to have a layer which has exactly one convex southeast corner.
 Due to the distributed and asynchronous nature of the assembly process, and the fact that each tile only has local information, throughout layer formation it is necessary for some layers to make local ``guesses'' that they are rectangular, and in order for that not to cause errors, a mechanism of layer detachment is used.
 Basically, layers which guess they may be rectangular attempt to disconnect, but only the first truly rectangular layer can successfully detach.
-At this point it activates glues on the layer immediately interior of it, which it has \emph{primed} to receive a signal from a tile which will now be free to attach since the covering exterior layer dissociates.
+At this point it activates glues on the layer immediately interior of it, which it has \emph{primed} to receive a signal (i.e. a glue which can bind to receive the signal has been turned on) from a tile which will now be free to attach since the covering exterior layer dissociates.
 This is then used in the unique leader election.
 It is by the careful use of the ``global'' information provided by the layer detachment that the construction can proceed correctly.